Accelerated Dual-Degree Bachelor’s/JD (3+3) Program

 Students admitted to the Accelerated Dual-Degree Bachelor’s/JD (3+3) program are required to:

-- Complete at least 75 undergraduate (non-law) credits at Quinnipiac immediately prior to matriculation in the School of Law.
+• Complete at least 75 undergraduate (non-law) credits at Quinnipiac immediately prior to matriculation in the School of Law.
+Advanced placement and transfer credits do not apply toward this 75-credit requirement; the 75 credits must be Quinnipiac courses.

-- Regularly meet with Quinnipiac’s pre-law adviser as well as the academic adviser in their major to be certain they have completed all major and University Curriculum requirements before entering the School of Law.
+• Regularly meet with Quinnipiac’s pre-law advisor as well as the academic advisor in their major to be certain they have completed all major and University Curriculum requirements before entering the School of Law.

 Program Structure

-- Option 1 requires completion of a minimum of 90 undergraduate credits (75 of which must be taken at Quinnipiac University), including all major and University Curriculum requirements, by the end of the third year.
-Students following Option 1 will:
+The program requires completion of a minimum of 90 undergraduate credits (75 of which must be taken at Quinnipiac University), including all major and University Curriculum requirements, by the end of the undergraduate third year.
+Students will:

-- Use the first year of law school for their fourth year of undergraduate credits and count up to 30 law school credits toward their undergraduate degree.
+• Use the first year of law school for their fourth year of undergraduate credits and count up to 30 law school credits toward their undergraduate degree.
+This applies only to students who attend the Quinnipiac School of Law.

 Law School Transition